alexamaingard/alexamaingard/README.md

 - :mortar_board: I graduated from [Boolean UK](https://boolean.co.uk/) in April 2022.
 - :mag_right: I'm searching for a job position.
+- :woman_teacher: I used to be a teacher and a Content Manager.

 ## :sassy_woman: Fun Facts About Me